 Each group should provide a Beatsheet.
 The Beatsheet describes the specific "beats" or actions for your story in chronological order.
 It will help structure your story and help us better understand your narrative.

-Turn your beat sheet in as a text document.
+Turn your beat sheet in as a text document on Canvas.

 Each group will draw a series of thumbnails visualizing the major story points of their film.
 These don't have to correlate to specific shots but it is still good to design this way.
-Thumbnails are a great way to plan out your shots and find what works and doesn't work before spending a lot of time working on storyboards.
 Consider how best to support visual storytelling:

-Important!
-We want to be able to read these during your pitch.
-Draw your images from upper left to lower right on your page and to number each one.
+Scan in your thumbnail sheet and submit it to Canvas.
+Remember to draw your images from upper left to lower right on your page and to number each one.

 You will be pitching your story idea to the class.
 The members of your group will be expected to act out your story.
 The more you like the story, the easier this should be.

 In preparation for the pitch, print a packet that includes the story 7 steps, armature, and thumbnails sheet.
 Remember to bring enough copies for each staff member and each student in the class.

 During your pitch, one group member should provide narration.
 The staff and your colleagues will give you feedback.
 The staff will be considering whether your project is feasible in the amount of time you have. write down your feedback as soon as your pitch is over in order to remember it.
 You will be asked to address all feedback from the staff.

 Your group is required to meet with your "staff mentor" to go over your story progress and your story feedback on Wednesday (11/07) before the initial story pitch, and then afterwards on Friday (11/09) or Monday (11/12) to iterate on the story pitch.
 Set up a time with your assigned Mentor to go over what you're working on so we can make sure you're on the right track.
 It is critical that every single group meets with the staff so plan ahead.
 You will be glad that you did.